 The following is a guest post by Rama Kannan, Coacharya alumna.
 Rama coaches senior executives in the corporate and social sectors across countries.
 She has been a Coach and Mentor for over 9 years and is also a Director on the board of a listed company.
 Her strength as an executive coach is built on 16 years of corporate experience in large multinationals in senior strategy and marketing roles in the Asia pacific region.
-She is a trained PCC coach from ICF and currently on her MCC journey.
+She is a trained PCC coach from ICF (currently on her MCC journey), and she holds an MBA from National University of Singapore.

 Recently I had a long conversation with a close friend that left me with a feeling of, what I can only call as, being ‘content’ – content with who I was and what I was doing.
 Considering I had started the conversation feeling unhappy about something I did, it was a remarkable transformation.
 I talked about my doubts, including my warts and all, and as I talked I could see them objectively and instinctively I knew they didn’t define me.
 I also got ready to take an action, a difficult one, which I had not even thought about before!
 What changed in the conversation, I wondered later.
 As I reflected on it, I realised that I could talk of my failings with her without feeling inadequate; she just listened to me and asked questions that clearly showed more belief in me than I had myself.
 As I was speaking, I was identifying the feelings I didn’t know I had and before the end of the discussion, I knew I could even take the difficult step.
 The catalyst to this change was her utter and complete trust in me as a person and even what I could be.